-Several anti-biotech environmental and consumer groups, often supported by Greenpeace and other international affiliates, run aggressive and sustained campaigns against GE crops and products in India.
 Most agricultural researchers and Indian scientists believe that biotechnology is an important tool for addressing India's future food security, sustainability, and climate change concerns.
-MOST/DBT,

-MAFW's Indian Council of Agricultural Research (ICAR), and bodies like the National Academy of Agriculture Science (NAAS) have supported several outreach activities to educate the public about the benefits of biotechnology and GE crops, but with limited success.
+MOST/DBT, MAFW's Indian Council of Agricultural Research (ICAR), and bodies like the National Academy of Agriculture Science (NAAS) have supported several outreach activities to educate the public about the benefits of biotechnology and GE crops, but with limited success.

 Indian regulators and policy makers generally adopt the precautionary approach towards bio-safety of GE crops and products.
-Due to the adverse media campaigns, several state governments have adopted policies such as imposing bans on GE crop field trials in their states, which of course discourages agricultural biotech R&D. MAFW and MOST have generally been supportive of agricultural biotechnology and GE crop R&D. Under the Supreme Court of India's directive, FSSAI has been forced to work on the regulations for approval of GE food and food products, but would need significant capacity building assistance from various stakeholders.
+Due to the adverse media campaigns, several state governments have adopted policies such as imposing bans on GE crop field trials in their states, which of course discourages agricultural biotech R&D. MAFW and MOST have generally been supportive of agricultural biotechnology and GE crop R&D. Under the Supreme Court of India's directive, FSSAI has initiated the process on formulating regulations for approval of GE food and food products but would need significant capacity building assistance from various stakeholders to implement a science based efficient regulatory system for processed food products in place.